Get to know the healthcare system in Europe or overseas with a clinical placement and expand your own horizons.

 For additional information on application deadlines for clinical placements abroad see information events in the individual study courses (generally in April for the autumn semester and September for the spring semester).

-Students at the School of Health Professions also have the opportunity to look worldwide at the institution of their choice to do their clinical placement.
-Such clinical placements are recognised within certain established frameworks.
-The Coordinators for International Relations will help you to find out whether the desired clinical placement is suitable and recognised by your home school.
-Currently, we have connections with clinical placement providers in South Africa, Ethiopia, Ghana and Taiwan.
+Students at the School of Health Professions also have the opportunity to look worldwide at the institution of their choice to do their placement.
+Such placements are recognised within certain established frameworks.
+The International Relations Coordinators will help you to find out whether the desired placement is suitable and recognised by your study program.
+Currently, we have connections for placements in Bolivia, South Africa, Ethiopia, Ghana, India and Taiwan.

-For more detailed information and contacts, please contact: firstname.lastname@example.org.
+For more detailed information and contacts, please contact Stella Krepp (Head International Affairs).